Input Checks¶

 Check whether an input parameter

-and raise an error otherwise.
+val1is greater than or equal toval2and raise an error otherwise.

 - pyrigi._utils._input_check.greater_equal(val1, val2, name1, name2='')[source]¶